 CARE Spring 2008 and summer 2009

-Since 2007, a group of faculty members and students from Parsons, Milano The New School for Management and Urban Policy, and the graduate program in International Affairs have worked with Ajkem’a Loy’a, a group of female Mayan weavers in Guatemala, to help them develop their business, communication, and design skills and increase their income.
+Since 2007, a group of faculty members and students from Parsons; the Milano School of International Affairs, Management, and Urban Policy; and the Graduate Program in International Affairs have worked with Ajkem’a Loy’a, a group of female Mayan weavers in Guatemala, to help them develop their business, communication, and design skills and increase their income.

 San Lucas Toliman, Guatemala.